lucasfs7/mylib-slideshow/README.md

          slideshowWaitingDuration: [the waiting between 1 item and the nex item - OPTIONAL],
          slideshowStartOn: [int - the position of the active item - OPTIONAL],
-         slideshowNavContainer: [html obj or element id - OPTIONAL], slideshowNavList:[html obj colection or tag name of items elements - REQUIRED if the slideshowNavContainer is set] };
+         slideshowNavContainer: [html obj or element id - OPTIONAL], slideshowNavList:[html obj colection or tag name of items elements - REQUIRED if the slideshowNavContainer is set],
+         slideshowAutoStart: [true or false to auto start de slideshow] };
 	</code></pre>